tajpatel58/Machine-Learning-/README.md

 I try to do some independent projects that are applicable to the real world.
 An example would be:

 - Sales Analysis: I gained some proficiency with Pandas and Regex in this project.
 I analysed some Sales Data\
 which was provided by a Youtuber: Keith Galli.
-In particular I answered some common business type questions \
-using the data.
+In particular I answered some common business type questions using the data.

+- Reviews Classifier: Project to gain familiarity with Sci-Kit Learn.
+Fit an SVM model to classify Amazon reviews into "Positive"/"Negative" categories \
+  Used Tfidf vectorizer to transform the data into training/test data and optimized hyperparameters using GridSearchCV.
+Model can be downloaded \
+  and imported using Pickle from Models directory.

 ---

 ### Digit Classification

 Initially I started learning about Machine Learning through a course: Machine Learning: Stanford University \
 on Coursera by Andrew Ng.
-The first thing I did after completing this course was I thought let me apply some of the \
-new skills I've gained, so I built a Digit Classification Model from scratch on the MNIST dataset.
+The first thing I did after completing this course was I thought let me apply some of the new skills I've gained, so I built a Digit Classification Model from scratch on the MNIST dataset.
 When I say from scratch, I mean the implementation of key aspects of the Neural Network were written by me.
 In particular I wrote functions to: